dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 - **Bidirectional Language Model**

-A language model is an NLP model which learns to predict the next word in a sentence.
+<span class='red'>A language model is an NLP model which learns to predict the next word in a sentence.
 For instance, if your mobile phone keyboard guesses what word you are going to want to type next, then it’s using a language model.
-The reason this is important is because for a language model to be really good at guessing what you’ll say next, it needs a lot of world knowledge (e.g. “I ate a hot” → “dog”, “It is very hot” → “weather”), and a deep understanding of grammar, semantics, and other elements of natural language.
+The reason this is important is because for a language model to be really good at guessing what you’ll say next, it needs a lot of world knowledge (e.g. “I ate a hot” → “dog”, “It is very hot” → “weather”), and a deep understanding of grammar, semantics, and other elements of natural language.</span>

 <p align="center">
 <img src='/images/tl_nlp/elmo_bilm.png' width="70%"/>